harrison-anth/benchmark_msi/README.md

 sensor.yml was used to run MSIsensor MSIsensor2 and MSIsensor-pro

-msings.yml was used to run msiNGS
+msings.yml was used to run mSINGS

 MSIR.yml was used to run R code